Sukshith27/infinivalue-interview-task/README.md

 You may use whatever you like as long as the solution is built using [React](https://facebook.github.io/react/) or an equivalent library.

-We prefer it if you did not use any third party CSS frameworks.
+We prefer if you use redux for state managment

 We also prefer the use of minimal dependencies.